Genetic testing as a benefit 'introduces opportunities for inequities straight off the bat,' says UBC researcher

 Last year, Manulife announced the launch of its Personalized Medicine program and the results of a pilot study it had been running since 2021.
 Of the pilot participants, 80 percent changed their medication due to their genetic testing results, and 86 percent reported improvement in their mental health.

-However, Austin’s research shows there is not yet substantial enough evidence for the clinical application of the testing, so the benefits are only accessible to individuals who can pay for private testing or whose employers offer it as a benefit.
+However, at the moment, the testing is only accessible to individuals who can pay for private testing or whose employers offer it as a benefit.
 Their research hopes to fill in that data gap so genetic testing to treat depression can one day be publicly available.

 “What we want to do with the idea behind this pharmacogenomic testing is that, wouldn't it be great if you could test people earlier on in that process of trial-and-error with medications, to try and find a medication that's more likely to work well for that person?” says Austin.